-Very simply stated, Dr. Gillespie will evaluate and treat any patient with a brain that needs to breathe.
+Very simply stated, Dr. Barry Gillespie will evaluate and treat any patient with a brain that needs to breathe.
 For more than 40 years, almost every patient has come to him with “incurable condition(s).”
 Patients may already have been to the best medical centers in America.
-This is routine for Dr. Gillespie.
+This is routine for Dr. Barry Gillespie.
 The critical factor is that no medical professional checked patients’ brain motion and fascial function.
 If these two aspects are significantly contributing to the problem(s), which is true in most cases, there is a good chance for correction.

-Dr. Gillespie is known for being on time for his appointments.
+Dr. Barry Gillespie is known for being on time for his appointments.
 Newborns will need only a 30-minute visit for evaluation and therapy.
 Every child and adult patient will need an evaluation visit of 30 minutes.
 Dr. Gillespie will personally take the history, do the clinical examination, discuss therapy and answer any questions.
 You will be under no obligation to begin therapy.

 Each therapy visit will be 30 minutes.
-Dr. Gillespie does not have an associate, and you will see him at every visit for care.
+Dr. Barry Gillespie does not have an associate, and you will see him at every visit for care.
 If you would like to begin therapy with him for your child or yourself during that first visit, please schedule a 60-minute visit with the receptionist.

-Dr. Gillespie has been retired from periodontics since 1997 and no longer practices dentistry.
+Dr. Barry Gillespie has been retired from periodontics since 1997 and no longer practices dentistry.
 But he will give you his opinion on your oral situation as it relates to brain motion and fascial restriction.

 If you are driving a distance to the office, after the first visit you can schedule a 60-minute therapy visit to cut down your travel time over the series of treatments.
 There is no contract to sign for future visits, and patients pay at each visit.
-Dr. Gillespie usually recommends four to five visits to see a response to therapy.
+Dr. Barry Gillespie usually recommends four to five visits to see a response to therapy.
 He wants you to see an improvement before continuing the work.

-If you are flying in for care, please rent a car at the Philadelphia International Airport and book a hotel room in King of Prussia (zip code 19406).
+If you are flying in for care, please rent a car at the Philadelphia International Airport and book a hotel room in King of Prussia (19406 zip code).
 All the major hotel chains are in the area.
-Because King of Prussia’s roads can be confusing for many international people, who may not be fluent in English, Dr. Gillespie may come to your hotel for your evaluation and treatment.
+Also, Valley Forge National Historical Park, a noted tourist attraction where George Washington wintered in 1778 with his troops, is about a mile away.